Participate as a Research Subject

 - Are at least 18 and in good health

-- Have a history of unusual experiences as surveyed by the “Unusual Experiences Inventory“.
-This is introduced as part of our screening process for this study.
+- Have a history of unusual experiences as surveyed by the “Unusual Experiences Questionnaire“.
+This is as part of our screening process for this study.

 - Have a history of success in Psi Process experiments and can reliable reproduce your skills in a controlled setting

 - Are not currently pregnant

 If chosen for this study based on your history of replicable psi activity, you will participate in eeg imaging sessions in our lab in Charlottesville, VA.
 It will take approximately two hours or less including setup and practice time.
-We will run at least two sessions with each selected psi task and run of the experiment.
-You will be able to discontinue participation at any time, or to elect to continue as you wish by mutual agreement with the investigators.
+The lab will run at least two sessions with each selected psi task and run of the experiment.
+You will be able to discontinue participation at any time, or to elect to continue as you as you progress through the psi task sessions.